 Cover and let rise 30-45 minutes, until puffy.

-Preheat oven to 425°F. For crusty rolls, place an empty oven-safe pan on the bottom rack.
+Preheat oven to 425°F. For crusty rolls: Place an empty oven-safe pan on the bottom rack.

-For soft rolls: Brush with egg white mixed with 1 Tbsp water.
+Brush with egg white mixed with 1 Tbsp water.
 Score each roll with a shallow slash lengthwise.
-For soft rolls: Skip egg wash and scoring.
+For crusty rolls: Pour 2 cups hot water into the heated pan or spritz oven with 1-2 tsp water.

 Cool on a wire rack for 10 minutes before slicing.